Volume functions of linear series: Introduction

 \subsection{Acknowledgments.}

 Part of this work was done while the first and the second authors were enjoying the hospitality of the Universit\'e Joseph Fourier in Grenoble.
 We would like to use this opportunity to thank Michel Brion and the Department of Mathematics for the invitation.
 We are grateful to Sebastien Boucksom, Rob Lazarsfeld, and Mircea Musta\c t\u a for many helpful discussions.
+Special thanks are due to an anonymous referee for suggestions leading to significant expository improvements and notable strengthening of the results of section 1.